MAIF/otoroshi/manual/src/main/paradox/plugins/built-in-plugins.md

 ### Description

-This plugin adds all the X-Forwarder-* headers to the request for the backend target
+This plugin adds all the X-Forwarded-* headers to the request for the backend target